-A photo editing app with a distinctive social orientation, PicsArt’s main screen not only lets you get started with a collage, but lets you access a community feed that showcases creations made with the app, making it easy for you to search for artwork from friends and followers.
+With more of a social orientation than most of the best photo collage apps, PicsArt’s main screen not only lets you get started with a collage, but also lets you access a community feed that showcases creations made with the app, making it easy for you to search for artwork from friends and followers.
 It's no coincidence that a large part of PicsArt's appeal lies in the art of the remix.
 You can use your own images, but you can also tap into photos uploaded by others to fit into your concept.

 Editing features include drawing tools, templates, background images, HDR photo filters, fonts and AI-style effects.
 In addition, the app lets you apply a huge number of edits to each image from cropping, adjusting brightness, contrast and saturation to adding special effects, blending modes, and shape crops.
 You can even create double exposures, memes and your own sharable stickers.
 A Remix Chat function lets groups work on projects together.

 In-app purchases of memes and sticker and frame packs cost up to $3.99.
 A PicsArt Gold subscription of $8.99 per month or $55.99/year switches off the ads and gives you access to all premium content.